-If there is a conflict between the two, conservation takes precedence.4
+If there is a conflict between the two, conservation takes precedence.

 In addition, SDNPA has a duty under Section 62 of the Environment Act 1995 to work in partnership with other organisations to foster the socio-economic well-being of local communities within the National Park, in support of the above purposes.
 Section 62 also requires all relevant authorities, including statutory undertakers and other public bodies, to have regard to these Purposes.
-Where there is an irreconcilable conflict between the statutory Purposes, the Sandford5 Principle is statutorily required to be applied and the first Purpose of the National Park will be given priority.
+Where there is an irreconcilable conflict between the statutory Purposes, the Sandford Principle is statutorily required to be applied and the first Purpose of the National Park will be given priority.

-The South Downs Local Plan is currently being prepared by the South Downs National Park Authority and the Pre-Submission version of the Local Plan will be released in September 2017.
+The South Downs Local Plan is currently being prepared by the South Downs National Park Authority and is due to undertake examination in autumn 2018.
 The latest version of the South Downs Local Plan does not include allocations or housing numbers for the part of the Neighbourhood Plan area within the National Park.